briatte/srqm/setup/README.md

 	srqm command [subcommand] [, nolog forced]

-The commands and subcommands form three blocks.
+The commands and subcommands form four blocks.
 The first of them, `setup`, is called from the `profile.do` file of the `SRQM` folder and is used to set up computers for the course:

-	srqm setup course
+	srqm setup
 	srqm setup folder
 	srqm setup packages

 To minimize trouble with working directory errors, the setup creates a mock symbolic link to the `SRQM` folder and performs a quick folder integrity check at startup.
 A few more similar checks are available:

+	srqm check
 	srqm check course
 	srqm check folder
 	srqm check packages

-The utilities also include a built-in course update system that recognizes where files go and keeps older files as backups.
-The command works with `week#.do` files (code), `week#.pdf` files (slides) and setup (`.ado`) files:

-	srqm update week7.pdf
-	srqm update week11.do
-	srqm update stab.ado // caution with that

-Finally, the mock symbolic link to the `SRQM` folder can be erased at the end of the semester, and a few more cleanup utilities can be used for testing purposes:
+The mock symbolic link to the `SRQM` folder is generally erased at the end of the semester, and a few more cleanup utilities can be used for testing purposes:

-	srqm clean course
+	srqm clean
 	srqm clean folder
 	srqm clean packages

+Finally, the utilities also include a built-in course update system that recognizes where files go and keeps older files as backups.
+The command works with `week#.do` files (code), `week#.pdf` files (slides) and setup (`.ado`) files:

+    srqm fetch week7.pdf
+    srqm fetch week11.do
+    srqm fetch stab.ado // caution with that

-Unless the additional `nolog` option is specified, all commands send moderately verbose output to a log in order to help users report issues.
+When the additional `log` option is specified, all commands send verbose output to a log in order to help users report issues.

-### `srqm setup course`
+### `srqm setup`

 Tries to permanently set up a few options like screen breaks and scrollback buffer size in Stata, including `memory` on software versions older than Stata 12.
 Also sets the `burd` scheme (documented above).

-#### `srqm setup folder`
+### `srqm setup folder`

 Tries to tell Stata to automatically run from the `SRQM` folder by copying its path to the global macro `$srqm_wd`.
 The macro is saved into a `profile.do` file located in the Stata application folder.